Calamity Jane: Television

 The long-running series Biography featured Calamity Jane.
 The episode is available on the Biography website.

-The name "Calamity" is given to the children's character played by Nancy Gilbert in the 1955–1956 syndicated television series, Buffalo Bill, Jr., with Dick Jones as the fictitious Buffalo Bill, Jr., and Harry Cheshire as Judge Ben "Fair and Square" Wiley.
+The name "Calamity" is given to the children's character played by Nancy Gilbert in the 1955–1956 television series Buffalo Bill, Jr., with Dick Jones as the fictitious Buffalo Bill, Jr. and Harry Cheshire as Judge Ben "Fair and Square" Wiley.

-In the episode "Calamity" (December 13, 1959) of the ABC/Warner Brothers western series, Colt .45, Dody Heath is cast as Calamity Jane and Joan Taylor as a woman doctor, Ellen McGraw.
-In the story line, series character Christopher Colt, played by Wayde Preston, hires Calamity Jane to drive the stagecoach containing Dr. McGraw and the vaccine needed for the smallpox outbreak in Deadwood.
+In the episode "Calamity" (December 13, 1959) of the series Colt .45, Dody Heath is cast as Calamity Jane and Joan Taylor as Dr. Ellen McGraw.
+In the story, series character Christopher Colt, played by Wayde Preston, hires Calamity Jane to drive the stagecoach containing Dr. McGraw and the vaccine needed for the smallpox outbreak in Deadwood.
 Colt is unsure if Calamity can handle the job because miners and Indians seek to steal the valuable medication.

+In an episode of Have Gun – Will Travel, "The Cure" (1961), she is portrayed by Norma Crane.
+Among the liberties taken with the truth was changing her surname to Conroy.

 In an episode of Bonanza, "Calamity Over the Comstock" (1963), Stefanie Powers plays Calamity Jane, who visits Virginia City along with Doc Holliday.
 In this primarily comedic episode, she is rescued by Little Joe, who at first thinks she is a male.
 She becomes infatuated with him, and he receives threats from Doc, who covets Jane for himself.
 At her urging (and threat), Doc demurs from facing down Joe, and Jane and Doc exit town.
 No official or unofficial documentation exists suggesting that Doc Holliday and Jane ever met during their lifetimes.
 It is highly unlikely that they met considering the geographical distances between them during their lives.

 In an episode of the television show Death Valley Days, "A Calamity Named Jane", Fay Spain plays Calamity Jane as she joins Wild Bill Hickok's (Rhodes Reasons) show.
-Her uncouth behavior causes Bill to think he made a mistake, and when Bill tells her she should "act like a lady" he soon realizes he made a bigger mistake.
+Her uncouth behavior causes Bill to think he made a mistake, and when Bill tells her she should "act like a lady", he soon realizes he made a bigger mistake.

 In the 1966 Batman series, one of the villains in season three was named "Calamity Jan" (played by Dina Merrill).

-The television movie Calamity Jane (1984) featured her life story, including her alleged marriage to Wild Bill Hickok and the daughter she purportedly gave up.
+The television movie Calamity Jane (1984) featured her life story, including her alleged marriage to Wild Bill Hickok and the daughter she purportedly gave for adoption.
 Actress Jane Alexander portrayed Calamity and was nominated for an Emmy in 1985 for Outstanding Lead Actress in a Limited Series or Special.
-The show also featured an early performance of Sara Gilbert as Calamity's daughter, Jean, at age 7.
+The show featured an early performance of Sara Gilbert as Calamity's daughter Jean at age 7.

 Jane is the central character in Larry McMurtry's book Buffalo Girls: A Novel (1990), and in the 1995 TV adaptation of the same name, Jane is played by Anjelica Huston, with Sam Elliott as Wild Bill Hickok.

-In 1997, a cartoon series on Kids' WB, The Legend of Calamity Jane, depicted a young Jane (voiced by Barbara Weber Scaff).
+In 1997, the cartoon series The Legend of Calamity Jane depicted a young Jane (voiced by Barbara Weber Scaff).

-Robin Weigert played Calamity Jane in the HBO series Deadwood (2004–2006) and in the HBO sequel Deadwood: The Movie (2019).
+Robin Weigert played Calamity Jane in the series Deadwood (2004–2006) and in the HBO sequel Deadwood: The Movie (2019).